Security Audit

 @forcecalendar/core

 The ICS parser processes external .ics files, which are untrusted input by definition.
-Malformed or maliciously crafted calendar files could exploit the parser if input validation is insufficient.
+Previously lacked input size limits, which could allow denial-of-service via crafted files.

 +Parser is read-only -- cannot execute code or modify system state